In layman's terms, what is premature ejaculation?

 Medical Specialist - Solved PE and ED

-Now that you know why you are experiencing PE and ED (due to wrong sexual focus) it's time to take action to end the problem!
+Now that you know that wrong sexual focus is probably causing your PE and ED, it's time to take action to end the problem!
 A satisfying sex life is easily achieved, all it takes is a few simple tweaks to your approach during foreplay, penetration and intercourse.

-Check out my Sex Mastery Hard AND in Control program for men, or book in for a complimentary 20-minute strategy session if you prefer to work 1/1 with me to restore satisfaction in this important area of your life.
+Check out my Sex Mastery Hard AND in Control program for men, or book in for a complimentary 20-minute strategy session if you prefer to work 1/1 with me to quickly restore satisfaction in this important area of your life!